Baccalaureate Degree Programs

 - Economics: ECO 201 or ECO 202

-Through this GER students explore the natural world, seeking to understand science as a way of knowing.
+Through this core curriculum requirement students explore the natural world, seeking to understand science as a way of knowing.
 A thorough understanding of the process of science, experimental design, and the scientific method are essential for evaluating scientific information used in decision making, informed voting, and good citizenship.

 Requirement: (7 semester hours)

 Fulfilled by successfully completing two courses in biology, chemistry, environmental science, geology, or physics.
 At least one of the courses must have a lab component.
 Both courses can be in the same discipline.
-Courses that satisfy this GER include:
+Courses that satisfy this core curriculum requirement include:

 - Biology: BIO 102*, BIO 105, BIO 120*, or BIO 252